Michel Der Zakarian

-Michel Der Zakarian (Միշել Տեր-Զաքարյան, born on 18 February 1963) is an Armenian professional football manager and former player who played as a defender.
+Michel Der Zakarian (Միշել Տեր-Զաքարյան, born on 18 February 1963) is an Armenian professional football coach and former player who played as a defender, who was most recently the head coach of Nantes.

 Raised in France, he played for Nantes and Montpellier, and earned five caps for the Armenia national team in the mid-1990s.
-As a manager, he led Nantes, Montpellier (two spells each) and Brest in Ligue 1, and Clermont, Reims, and Caen in Ligue 2.
+As a coach, he led Nantes, Montpellier (two spells each) and Brest in Ligue 1, and Clermont, Reims, and Caen in Ligue 2.

 Playing career

 Der Zakarian was born in Yerevan and moved with his family to Marseille in the south of France at an young age. and spent his entire professional career in the country with Nantes and Montpellier, winning the league with the former in 1983.
 He was a member of the Armenia national team, participating in five international matches after his debut in a home 1998 World Cup qualifying match against Portugal.

 Managerial career

 Nantes and Clermont

 Der Zakarian was assistant to Georges Eo at Nantes, and succeeded him on 12 February 2007 when the team was 19th in Ligue 1; this was their fifth change of the position since winning the league title in 2001.
 The Canaris were relegated, and he brought them back immediately from Ligue 2 as runners up to Le Havre, but was sacked on 26 August 2008 after gaining one point from the first three games of the season, and was replaced by Christian Larièpe, who became the interim manager.

 On 1 June 2009, Der Zakarian succeeded Didier Ollé-Nicolle at Ligue 2 club Clermont.
 Despite the club having one of the lowest budgets in the league, he led them to respective finishes of 6th, 7th and 5th in his three seasons before returning to Nantes.

 In 2012–13, his first season back at the Stade de la Beaujoire, Der Zakarian again won Nantes promotion to Ligue 1, in third place.
 He kept them in the top flight in each of the following three seasons, though goals were hard to come by; they netted 38, 29 and 33 respectively over the 38-game campaigns.
 Club owner Waldemar Kita disliked Der Zakarian and his management, but allowed him to see out his contract instead of paying for a dismissal.